-Kindergarten programs are designed to improve your child’s development in the following key areas:
+Kindergarten programs are delivered by a qualified early childhood teacher.
+They are designed to improve your child’s development in:

 - social skills, like how to play with other children in a calm, sharing and rewarding way